Natural Burial Explained

 Yes, green burial or natural burial is significantly more affordable than a traditional funeral.
 The need for the embalming process, an expensive casket, and a burial vault are all eliminated.

 The costs for a simple cardboard container to hold the deceased, a simple pine coffin, or a muslin shroud are way less than a steel or copper casket.

-There are some natural burial sites that offer interment at very affordable prices.
-It is fair to say that a simple, natural burial can cost between $500 – $1,500.
+Some natural burial sites offer interment at very affordable prices.
+It is fair to say that it is possible to conduct a simple, natural burial for as little as $500 – $1,500.

 How do I choose a green burial site?

 You need to consider certain things if you are seeking a green burial site.
 Do you want a bespoke natural cemetery?
 Or a specially-designated ‘green’ section within a conventional cemetery.
 This is what is known as a ‘hybrid’ green burial cemetery.
 More conventional cemeteries are adding green burial sections to cater to the demand for a natural burial.

 Some of these cemeteries may still have plot fees that are considered more expensive than a conservation natural burial ground, as they still have costs associated with cemetery ground maintenance.

 If you are interested in a ‘wild’ conservation area burial site, then you need to be more selective in which site you choose.

 Click here for a list of all green burial cemeteries in the U.S.